open-telemetry/oteps/text/metrics/0000-multivariate-timeseries.md

 ## Trade-offs and mitigations

 [TBD]
-What are some (known!) drawbacks?
-What are some ways that they might be mitigated?
+*What are some (known!) drawbacks?
+What are some ways that they might be mitigated?*

-Note that mitigations do not need to be complete *solutions*, and that they do not need to be accomplished directly through your proposal.
-A suggested mitigation may even warrant its own OTEP!
+*Note that mitigations do not need to be complete *solutions*, and that they do not need to be accomplished directly through your proposal.
+A suggested mitigation may even warrant its own OTEP!*

 ## Prior art and alternatives

-[TBD]
-What are some prior and/or alternative approaches?
-For instance, is there a corresponding feature in OpenTracing or OpenCensus?
-What are some ideas that you have rejected?
+Existing protocols supporting multivariate time-series
+* AWS CloudWatch EMF
+* InfluxDB line protocol
+* The Apache Arrow Flight
+* TimescaleDB (PostgreSQL extension)
+* Splunk Event Collector

 ## Open questions

-[TBD]
+* Explore the impact of this proposal on the OpenTelementry processor layer.

-What are some questions that you know aren't resolved yet by the OTEP?
-These may be questions that could be answered through further discussion, implementation experiments, or anything else that the future may bring.
+*What are some questions that you know aren't resolved yet by the OTEP?
+These may be questions that could be answered through further discussion, implementation experiments, or anything else that the future may bring.*

 ## Future possibilities

-[TBD]
-What are some future changes that this proposal would enable?
+* Column encoding to improve compression ratio (delta encoding, dictionary, ...)

 ## Examples of multivariate time-series
 Some classical examples of multivariate time-series in the context of infrastructure monitoring.